Blog Post Thursday 01 August 2019

 4. Only heat the areas you need

 Heating the whole house can be costly - and unnecessary.
 Keep the heat to areas that you are using, such as the family living room.
 If you really need the heat in other rooms such as the bedroom, try using a small portable heater.
 It will heat the room but cost far less than using your central heating system.
-As soon as you leave your room or space you’re occupying, be sure to switch off your heating appliance and close the doors of unused rooms to keep the heat centralized.
+As soon as you leave your room or space you’re occupying, be sure to switch off your heating appliance and close the doors of unused rooms to keep the heat centralised.

-5. Utilize the kitchen oven
+5. Utilise the kitchen oven

 An easy and efficient heat-saving hack is to leave your oven door open after baking.
 Once you’ve removed your roast or batch of cookies, turn off your oven and keep the door open to let the heat escape and warm up the room.
-Since the oven is off, you won’t be using any energy and utilizing that heat means the furnace can run a little bit less.
+Since the oven is off, you won’t be using any energy and utilising that heat means the furnace can run a little bit less.